-Summary: Regardless of the type of interview, the interviewer can, wittingly or unwittingly, create a situation in which the respondent replies in a manner that reflects what he or she believes the interviewer wants to hear.
+http://iowacomicbookclub.com/wp-signup.php Summary: How might one prevent interviewer bias?
+Regardless of the type of interview, the interviewer can create a situation where the respondent replies in a manner that reflects what she believes the interviewer wants to hear.
 Objective interviewing requires both the interviewer and the respondent to say precisely what they mean and mean precisely what they say.

 To prevent Interviewer Bias, we provide three simple instructions for interviewers when conducting surveys: